alanqoudif/ITP-mec/README_MathematicalExpressions.md

-# Demo4 - Expressions Calculator
+# MathematicalExpressions - Expressions Calculator

 ## What it does